tskir/cache-genetic-evidence/README.md

 ```

 ## Summary of operations
-For the input target list (UniProt ACs), add associations from the Open Targets platform data which fit certain criteria.
+For the input target list (UniProt ACs), add associations from the Open Targets Platform data which fit certain criteria.

 Open Targets Platform associations are ingested from `associationByDatatypeDirect`.
 Only the following associations are considered:
-* Datatype ID = **genetic association**
+* Datatype ID is **genetic association.**
 * Datatype harmonic score >= **0.7** (current threshold, arbitrarily chosen).
 Filter by datatype evidence count is currently **not** applied.
 * Association target is **protein coding** according to OT target index.
-* Association disease is a **genetic disease,** as calculated by having OTAR_0000018 (“genetic, familial or congenital disease”) in the list of therapeutic areas.
+* Association disease is a **genetic disease,** as defined by having OTAR_0000018 (“genetic, familial or congenital disease”) in the list of therapeutic areas.

-The output is the spreadsheet obtained at input, containing only the rows for which at least one association was found.
-If a target has multiple associations, it will be exploded into multiple rows accordingly.
-For this reason, at each processing step two metrics are calculated: the total number of associations, and the number of distinct original targets.
+The output is the spreadsheet obtained at input, containing only the rows for which at least one association was found, with the following fields added: targetId, datatypeHarmonicScore, diseaseId, diseaseLabel.

+In certain cases, one original record will be exploded into multiple rows:
+* When one UniProt AC maps to multiple Ensembl gene IDs;
+* When there are multiple valid associations available for the single Ensembl gene ID.

+For this reason, at each processing step two metrics are calculated: the number of distinct original targets, and the total number of rows.

 ## Current results